obaidurrehmankhan/resume-screener-ai/docs/sprints/sprint-current.md

 3. Show non-blocking “Working…” toast; on completion, “Result ready” with deep link.
 4. Error handling: toast with retry and error details (no PII).
 5. Minimal test for disabled/enabled and mutation call.
+6. If possible we must add /try route in frontend that will get and show all results.
+But its up to you.

 **Testing**